Frederick Conyngham, 7th Marquess Conyngham

-Frederick William Henry Francis Conyngham, 7th Marquess Conyngham (13 March 1924 – 3 March 2009), known among friends and family as "Mount", was an Anglo-Irish nobleman, landowner and soldier, who was styled Earl of Mount Charles until 1974.
+Frederick William Henry Francis Conyngham, 7th Marquess Conyngham (13 March 1924 – 3 March 2009), known among friends and family as Mount, was an Anglo-Irish nobleman, landowner and British Army officer, who was styled Earl of Mount Charles until 1974.

 Biography

-The elder son of Frederick Conyngham, 6th Marquess Conyngham, Conyngham was educated at Eton before being commissioned in the Irish Guards.
-He served with distinction during World War II in Africa and Europe (mentioned in despatches).
+The elder son of Frederick Conyngham, 6th Marquess Conyngham, Lord Mount Charles was educated at Eton College, an all-boys independent boarding school.
+On 5 June 1943, he was commissioned in the Irish Guards as a Second Lieutenant.
+He served with distinction during the Second World War in Africa and Europe being mentioned in despatches.
 He left the British Army in 1945 with the rank of Captain.

 Descended from a prominent aristocratic landowning family of Counties Meath and Donegal, Conyngham built a reputation as a conservationist.
 A talented sportsman, golf and angling were among his favourite pursuits.

 On the death of his father in 1974 he succeeded to the family titles.
 Although most of his titles were in the Peerage of Ireland, he became eligible to sit in the British House of Lords by virtue of his subsidiary title Baron Minster, in the Peerage of the United Kingdom.
 Despite this, he never took his seat, and with the passage of the House of Lords Act 1999 lost his right.

 In 1976, he left Ireland to live in the Isle of Man, although he continued to visit his son at Slane Castle.
-He fell ill with cancer in late 2008 and died six months later on a visit to Johannesburg in March 2009 aged 84.
+He fell ill with cancer in late 2008 and died six months later on a visit to Johannesburg in March 2009, aged 84.

-Conyngham's burial service on 10 March 2009 was held at St Paul's Church, Ramsey, Isle of Man was led by Bishop Robert Paterson.
+Lord Conyngham's funeral on 10 March 2009 at St Paul's Church, Ramsey, Isle of Man was led by Bishop Robert Paterson.